 Another mistake is measuring what is easy rather than what is meaningful.
 Teams often track volume, speed, or completion rates because those numbers are convenient.
 But a fast process that produces errors is not high quality.
 Professionals need measures that reflect actual value, including accuracy, usability, compliance, and consistency.

 A third problem is overengineering.
-Some organizations respond to one failure by adding layers of approval, forms, and control steps.
-That can reduce one type of risk while creating another – delay, confusion, and low accountability.
+Some organisations respond to one failure by adding layers of approval, forms, and control steps.
+That can reduce one type of risk while creating another: delay, confusion, and low accountability.
 Quality management works best when controls are proportionate to the consequences of failure.

 Finally, many teams skip the learning stage.
-They document incidents but fail to analyze patterns.
+They document incidents but fail to analyse patterns.
 They notice complaints but do not redesign the process.
-Quality improves only when feedback changes behavior.
+Quality improves only when feedback changes behaviour.

 Professionals do not need to become full-time quality specialists to work effectively in this area.
 They do, however, need a working command of a few practical capabilities.